Here are the people who make it happen

 Clodagh started her career as a systems engineer before developing a career in banking, as an Executive Director at Goldman Sachs and Lehman Brothers.
 She received her MBA from Saïd Business School, Oxford University, and holds both a degree in Information Technology and an ACCA (accounting) diploma.

-Cooper Renfro - Analyst
+Cooper Renfro - Associate

 Prior to joining Social Finance in June 2014, Cooper worked at the International Institute of New England, a regional refugee resettlement agency based in Boston, Massachusetts.
 There he managed strategic fundraising efforts and earned-income programme development.
 Most recently, he assisted Cafédirect Producers’ Foundation in developing a business model for a social enterprise spin-off benefiting its network of small holder farmers in Africa and South America.
 At Social Finance, Cooper will be working on building the Development Impact Bond market.
 Cooper is committed to sustainability, especially alternative energy, and holds a certificate as a Master Urban Gardening.
 Cooper holds an MBA from Judge Business School, Cambridge, an MA from Harvard University in French literature, and a BA in French literature from Carleton College (Northfield, Minnesota).

 Daniel joined Social Finance in July 2011.
 He is currently the product manager of Social Finance Digital Labs, creating digital solutions for the social and public sector to improve decision-making and manage the delivery of social outcomes.

 Daniel has in-depth knowledge of children’s services, criminal justice, education and employment.
 He developed and implemented the performance management systems for the Peterborough SIB, and two DWP Innovation Fund SIBs, all of which delivered improved outcomes to the people they served.